20 BEST Things To Do In Kefalonia, Greece

 Set just Southeast of Argostoli, is the spectacular estate known as Agios Georgios Castle.
 These romantic ruins were founded by the Byzantines way back in the 12th century.
 Much of the remaining architecture is from when it was a Venetian stronghold in the 16th century.

 It was even the capital of Kefalonia until the mid-1700s.
-You can explore ancient citadels and Medieval churches all while enjoying stunning vistas of both the distant mountains and vast ocean.
+You can explore ancient citadels and Medieval churches all while enjoying stunning vistas of both the distant mountains and vast sea.

 Petani Beach

-Petani is an undisturbed slice of paradise along the west coast of the island.
+Petani Beach is an undisturbed slice of paradise along the island’s west coast.
 It offers a more rugged and real beach experience, complete with transparent turquoise waters and a pebbly shore.
 It’s also encircled by dramatic limestone cliffs, giving it a remote and secluded setting.

 Check how choppy the surf is before jumping in, the waves can get super big here.
 Though on a calm day, it’s ideal for a refreshing dip.
 There are a few sun decks and umbrellas to relax under here, as well as parking spaces and restroom facilities.